Priyanshiiitb/Recommendation-System/README.md

 Many people, when only a few ingredients are available in their homes, don’t think it is possible to make a dish they like or even any dish at all.
 Hence, they often turn to ordering food online.

-Our goal is to recommend dishes they like based on the ingredients available to them.
+Goal is to recommend dishes they like based on the ingredients available to them.
 This system aims to encourage users to choose homemade food over restaurant-made food while introducing them to new recipes and cuisines.

 ---